 Faculty and students from The Glenn Gould School of The Royal Conservatory; the Faculty of Music, University of Toronto; and the Department of Music, York University, also enjoy free admission.

-In a new initiative, the WMCT is partnering with Xenia Concerts to present the Thalea Quartet in a special concert on May 7.
+In a new initiative, the WMCT partnered with Xenia Concerts to present the Thalea Quartet in a special concert on May 7.

 Xenia works with the neurodiversity and disability communities to design, produce, and present exceptional performing arts experiences for children, their families, and others within those communities who face systemic and social barriers to inclusion